Cart 0

 What Are No-See-Ums?

 No-see-ums are most active in early mornings and evenings of mid to late summer.
-The Southern states of the United States will be the first to see no-see-ums due to the warmer weather and humidity.
+The southern United States are the first to see no-see-ums due to the warmer weather and humidity, and Florida and the Gulf Coast contend with these pests year-round.

-No-see-ums can be quite annoying, and some species can transmit pathogens through bloodsucking.
+No-see-ums can be quite annoying, and some species (none currently found in the US)1 can transmit pathogens through bloodsucking.
 But because of their very small size, they can be harder to trap than other flies.
 Fortunately, there are different methods you can use to avoid or get rid of no-see-ums:

 CO2 Traps